moychal/steamHelper/README.md

 steamHelper
 ===========

-Helps customize affadavits for trading, sum total costs, and more.
+Helps customize affadavits for trading in the world's largest virtual hat simulator.